Ayehu/custom-activities/DateFormat/README.md

 using Ayehu.Sdk.ActivityCreation.Interfaces;
 using Ayehu.Sdk.ActivityCreation.Extension;

-### One of the below fields needs to be provided to update a user:
+### One of the below fields needs to be provided to convert time:

 **currentTime**		  - The current reference time